 Each training is about three hours, requires pre-registration, and costs $140.
 Several of the trainings will also be available at WSSDA’s Annual Conference in November and are included in the conference registration cost.

-This learning experience demystifies the complexity of state funding, which is the primary funding source for Washington’s K-12 schools.
-Expect to explore the primary categories of state general apportionment funding, expand your knowledge about funding of the six Basic Education programs and gain an overview of the four Basic Education categorical programs.
-The background knowledge you gain will be immediately applicable to your work in guiding, approving and reviewing district budgets.
+We’ll untangle the complexity of state funding, which is the primary financial support for Washington’s K-12 schools.
+We’ll explore the primary categories of general apportionment funding, expand your knowledge about funding of the six Basic Education programs and gain an overview of the four Basic Education categorical programs.
+The knowledge you gain will be immediately applicable to your work in guiding, approving, and reviewing district budgets.

 This is an excellent companion to Foundations of Local and Federal Funding.